arnaudt-bojan/arnaudt-bojan/replit.md

 - **Design System**: Dark/light mode support, Inter font family, consistent spacing and typography.
 - **Product Type Badges**: Color-coded for easy identification (In-Stock: Green, Pre-Order: Blue, Made-to-Order: Purple, Wholesale: Orange).
 - **Responsive Design**: Mobile-first approach across all components.
-- **Landing Page**: Inspired by uppfirst.com, featuring a bold hero section, product type showcases, and a features grid.
+- **Landing Page**: Inspired by uppfirst.com, featuring a bold hero section, product type showcases, features grid, and a featured products section displaying up to 8 products.
+Products are visible to all users (logged in or logged out) and can be added to cart directly from the home page.
 - **Seller Dashboard**: Provides revenue analytics, recent orders, and quick navigation for product management.

 **Technical Implementations & Feature Specifications:**
 - **Product Types**: Supports in-stock, pre-order (with `depositAmount` and `requiresDeposit`), made-to-order, and wholesale.
 - **Shopping & Checkout**: Slide-over cart, quantity adjustment, persistent cart (localStorage), guest checkout with auto-account creation, and order confirmation.
+Products are displayed on the landing page and accessible to all users without login requirement.
 - **Guest Checkout**:
     - **No Login Required**: Users can browse products and checkout without authentication
     - **Auto-Account Creation**: If email doesn't exist, automatically creates a buyer account with password "123456"